27 October 1977

 "Nope.
 You sure can't." his grandfather smiled, compassionately.
 "But you'll be home soon enough.
 Hang in there, Juanito, you'll see your folks before you know it.
 They'll be at the airport to pick us up when we get back, and they're going to be just as happy to see you as you'll be to see them."

 The boy's uncle appeared suddenly in doorway.
 "You okay, Percy?" he asked, evidently concerned.

 "Sure.
 Fine.
 Just came down for a sweater.
 Been talking with John."

-"Well, looks like you found your sweater," his uncle continued, making small talk but looking carefully at his grandfather's face, concerned.
-Sensing their conversation was over, as well as his chance to be alone to write postcards, the boy got up to go join the rest of the group on deck.
+"Well, looks like you found a sweater," his uncle continued, making small talk but looking carefully at his grandfather's face, concerned.
+Sensing the conversation was over, as well as his chance to be alone to write postcards, the boy got up to go join the rest of the group up on deck.
 As he stepped into the narrow hall outside his cabin he heard a faint noise, as though someone had tossed something heavy onto one of the bunks in the room behind him.

 "Percy?" his uncle called out urgently as the boy turned to look back.
 "Percy!"
 His grandfather was lying back awkwardly on the bunk, his eyes closed, unresponsive to the other man's calls.
 "John, go get your grandmother!
 Something's wrong."
 The boy obeyed, walked into the adjacent bow-cabin, and stuck his head up through the small hatch in the ceiling,

 "Something's wrong with grandpa," he told his grandmother.
 "Uncle Jim wants you, they're in our cabin."
 Everyone gasped and headed for the main hatch and were soon gathered in the galley and outside the boy's cabin door.